 Made by Nichiryu Shonin, the chief priest of Jissoji , later handed over to Nissho Shonin, and then transferred to this temple by him.

-Seated Bato Kannnon Bosatsu in the half-lotus position
+Seated Bato Kannon Bosatsu in the Half-lotus Position

 Donated in the Edo period.
 Unlike other five kannon statues, Bato kannon has a fierce face.
 This is the only Bato kannon statue you can find in Kamakura.